MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/controls/common-properties.md

 ### [`TranslationX`](xref:Xamarin.Forms.VisualElement.TranslationX)

 The `TranslationX` property is a `double` value that defines the delta translation to be applied on the X axis.
 Translation is applied after layout and is typically used for applying animations.
-Translating an element outside the bounds of its parent container my prevent inputs from working.
+Translating an element outside the bounds of its parent container may prevent inputs from working.

 For more information, see [Animation in Xamarin.Forms](~/xamarin-forms/user-interface/animation/index.md).

 ### [`TranslationY`](xref:Xamarin.Forms.VisualElement.TranslationY)

 The `TranslationY` property is a `double` value that defines the delta translation to be applied on the Y axis.
 Translation is applied after layout and is typically used for applying animations.
-Translating an element outside the bounds of its parent container my prevent inputs from working.
+Translating an element outside the bounds of its parent container may prevent inputs from working.

 For more information, see [Animation in Xamarin.Forms](~/xamarin-forms/user-interface/animation/index.md).